bobesa/manipulo/README.md

 Simple extension for JavaScript arrays that allows you to group by keys, sort by keys, clear keys and go to path in array/objects combo.

+# Todo

+- Add clear/getByPath functionality to Object prototype
+- Remove objects by including "key"/{key:value} pairs
+- Add more tests on clear functionality

 # Examples

-Those are just few examples of manipulo
+Those are just some examples of manipulo

 ## Array.sortBy